jocke45/RosettaCode/README.md

 # RosettaCode
-My take on problems from Rosetta Code (http://rosettacode.org/)
+My take on some problems from Rosetta Code (http://rosettacode.org/)